How to Install Swift on Ubuntu 26.04, 24.04 and 22.04

 Update the Swift tarball on Ubuntu 24.04 or 22.04

 Choose this subsection only if you installed Swift manually under /opt.
-The tarball method does not include an in-place updater, so each update is a repeat of the download, signature check, extraction, and symlink steps from the install section.
+The helper repeats the release lookup, signature check, extraction, profile script, and symlink update from the tarball install section.

 After you refresh the tarball install, confirm which directory the symlink points to and which compiler version is active.